 Its Time Foundation

-Its Time Foundation delivers renewable power solutions for remote Pacific Island schools with the duel objectives of reducing carbon emissions and enhancing education in the target communities.
+Its Time Foundation delivers renewable power solutions for remote Pacific Island schools with the dual objectives of reducing carbon emissions and enhancing education in the target communities.

 Contributors are engaged with the outcomes and we hope, through that experience, they are motivated to be more effective stewards of the world we live in.
 Particularly young people who are tomorrow’s leaders, scientists, teachers, parents … they will soon have the world’s future in their hands.